bytedeco/javacpp-presets/README.md

 This parent README.md file contains general information applicable to all modules to solve issues concerning downloads, common requirements, installation procedures, and build instructions.
 The respective README.md files in each subdirectory contain extra information, links, and notes concerning API documentation, specific requirements, dependencies for `pom.xml` files, and sample usage code, for the presets and packages of each module.
 Please be aware that not all of the presets have the same level of maturity, and the style and layout may also differ from one to another since they are based on the APIs of third-party libraries.

 Please refer to the wiki page for more information about how to [create new presets](https://github.com/bytedeco/javacpp-presets/wiki/Create-New-Presets).
-Since additional documentation is currently lacking, please also feel free to ask questions on [the mailing list](http://groups.google.com/group/javacpp-project).
+Since additional documentation is currently lacking, please also feel free to ask questions on [the mailing list](http://groups.google.com/group/javacpp-project) or [the discussion forum](https://github.com/bytedeco/javacpp-presets/discussions).

 Downloads